Matt-Mf/Mio-Sito/content/projects.md

 * I have GUI and CMD/Powershell/WSL experience with all the major version of the Microsoft OS including LTSC/B.
 * I have experience with local administrative tools and licensing methods.
 * Tinkering with Chocolatey package manager.
-* I'm on the way to study and implement advances features like Active Directory, Microsoft 365, Image deployment, Clustering.
+* I'm on the way to study and implement advances features like Active Directory, Microsoft 365 orchestration, Operations Manager.

 Firmware:
 -----------